STEM Career Mentoring

-The STEM Industry Mentoring Program connects Science, Engineering and IT students with alumni mentors and industry professionals within the University of Melbourne community.
+The Career Mentoring Program (previously known as the STEM Industry Mentoring Program) connects Science, Engineering and IT students with alumni mentors and industry professionals within the University of Melbourne community.

 The program aims to provide students with increased confidence in career decision-making and a sense of direction for transitioning into employment or further study.